zhenhu9/Linux-Notes/Linux_command_line_shortcuts.md

 Ctrl-q	Restore the current terminal session.

 Ctrl-c	Terminate the current task.
-Ctrl-z	Suspend the current job.
+Ctrl-z	Suspend the current job and put it on the background.

+Ctrl-Alt-Fn	Switch between consoles.
 ```

 ### Moving cursor

 ```
-Ctrl-a	Move to the start of the line.
+Ctrl-a	Move the cursor to beginning of line.
-Ctrl-e	Move to the end of the line.
+Ctrl-e	Move the cursor to end of line.
-Ctrl-x-x	Switch cursor between the start and end of the line.
+Ctrl-x-x	Switch the cursor between the line beginning and end.

-Alt-f	Move forward a word,where a word is composed of letters and digits.
-Alt-b	Move backward a word,where a word is composed of letters and digits.
+Alt-f	Cursor moves forward by word.
+Alt-b	Cursor moves back by word.
 ```
-### Command line editing
+### Edit command line

 ```
-Ctrl-u	Cut the text from the current cursor position to the start of the line.
+Ctrl-u	Cut the text to the start of the line.
-Ctrl-k	Cut the text from the current cursor position to the end of the line.
+Ctrl-k	Cut the text to the end of the line.

-Ctrl-w	Cut from the cursor to the start of the current word, or, if between words, to the start of the previous word.
-Alt-d	Cut from the cursor to the end of the current word, or, if between words, to the end of the next word.
+Ctrl-w	Delete forward by word.
+Alt-d	Delete backwards by word.

 Ctrl-y	Yank the most recently cutted text at the cursor.

 Alt-u	Uppercase the current (or following) word.
 Alt-l	Lowercase the current (or following) word.
-Alt-c	Capitalize the current (or following) word.
+Alt-c	Capitalize the first char of the current (or following) word.
 ```

 ### Searching for, or feferring to specified command line in history

 ```
-Ctrl-p	Fetching the previous command in history record chain, by repeating to move back in the chain.
-Ctrl-n	Fetching the next command in history record chian, by repeating to move forward in the chain.
+Ctrl-p	Fetch the previous executed command.
+Ctrl-n	Fetch the next executed command.

 Ctrl-r	Reverse-i-search mode.
-Reversely searching for the command including the string which you input.
+Reversely searching for the command matching the string which you input.
 Ctrl-g	Exit Reverse-i-search mode.

 Alt-.
 Insert the last argument of the previous command.
 Rotating the history record by repeating.

-!n	Refer to command line n.
+!n	Refer to the nth command in command line history.
 !`string`:p	print the most recent command line containing `string`.
 !#	The entire command line typed so far.
 ```